Experience the Difference

-Our attorney, Mitch, strongly advocates on our client’s behalf whenever a legal dispute arises.
+Our attorney, Mitch Port, strongly advocates on our client’s behalf whenever a legal dispute arises.
 Under the proper circumstances, we will bring a dispute to the court’s attention and work toward a resolution by drafting the appropriate petitions.
 In all circumstances, we will provide the most compelling supporting evidence needed to persuade a judge of our client’s point of view.

 Are you or someone you know in need of a great litigation attorney?
 Reach out to the Law Office of Mitchell A. Port for a free phone consultation (310) 526-3433, or contact us online for all your litigation questions.